-The Claymore – Blade of Scotland
+The Claymore – The Notorious Blade of Scotland

-Written by: Hamish
+Written by: Doug

 Swordsmanship was greatly affected by the evolution of military technology; as a result, several new sword designs were developed in an attempt to adapt the weapon for modern combat.
 In some areas, such as Germany and Switzerland, swordsmiths began to fashion longer blades; these “greatswords” required the use of both hands to be used effectively.
-The claymore was an example of these two-handed swords.
+Sometimes known as the Blade of Scotland, this weapon was a fine example of these two-handed swords.

 On average, the claymore had a forty-two inch blade and thirteen inch grip, making the total length of the weapon fifty-five inches.
 Due to its mass, the claymore weighed over five pounds; to carry the abnormally large blade, Scottish clansmen would often use a shoulder sheath to carry their claymores on their backs.
-The hilt of the claymore had a downswept guard, with the prongs of the crossguard pointing towards the blade.
+The hilt of the sword had a downswept guard, with the prongs of the crossguard pointing towards the blade.
 Furthermore, some hilts contained two concave plates for additional protection; this became known as the “clamshell hilt” due to its resemblance of an open clam.

 For example, in 1689, the Scottish clans loyal to King James VII fought the government troops of King William of Orange at Battle of Killiecrankie.
 After being harassed by musket fire, the highlanders charged into close combat with their claymores.
-The battle ended in a pyrrhic victory for the Scottish, but the prowess of the claymore was demonstrated in gory detail.
+The battle ended in a pyrrhic victory for the Scottish, but the prowess of this weapon was demonstrated in gory detail.
 Witnesses of the carnage gave gruesome depictions of the smashed and decapitated bodies that littered the battlefield.

-However, after Battle of Killiecrankie the claymore never again was able to demonstrate its ability.
+However, after Battle of Killiecrankie the notorious blade of Scotland never again was able to demonstrate its ability.
 The musket had become dominant on the battlefield, and outclassed in the age of gunpowder, swordsmanship became obsolete.
 However, although the sword no longer played a pivotal role in military tactics, the claymore remained as a symbol of Scottish pride.